HoopCha/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive responds to the size of the screen no matter what, adapatice uses static layouts based on breakpoints.

 2. Describe what it means to be mobile first vs desktop first.

+If you build your website to be mobile friendly first then work towards desktop, or vise versa.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It means that 1rem is equal to 10px which makes the math easy.
+So to achieve 16 px, its 1.6rem.

 4. How would you describe preprocessing to someone new to CSS?

+Its like CSS+, it adds the ability to add things like variables and 'functions' to your code, as well as nesting.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like variables the most, if used well, they can save a lot of time.
+Mix ins still give me a bit of trouble

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.